 main discipline: Political Science and Public Administration

-Today, China is one of the most important countries on the map of the world and knowledge about it is extremely valuable and available thanks to Chinese Studies.
+Today, China is one of the most important countries on the map of the world and knowledge about it is extremely valuable and available thanks to Studies on China.
 They combine interdisciplinary social research with elements of humanities.
 The study program is created by lecturers who have been conducting extensive research on contemporary China for years.
 The programme of these studies is built in two ways.
 Socio-cultural objects show the importance of such phenomena as Confucianism on the functioning, both in the historical and contemporary context, of mechanisms, ideological foundations, and the individual's role in modern China.
 The main module is devoted to presenting the dynamic part of China not only in the Asian region but also in the context of its role in international relations.
 What distinguishes this direction from others is creating a program that focuses not only on the civilisational context of history but also on the most important contemporary issues related to economic policy, security, and initiatives such as the New Silk Road.
 Learning Chinese for 540 hours is also essential!

 Information regarding Faculty